-Name Age Position Date of Joining the Group Brief Description of Roles and Responsibilities Relationship with other Directors or Members of Senior Management Ms. Gou Lishan (勾黎杉) 30 Chief financial officer 15 July 2014 Responsible for the overall financial management of the Company N/A Mr. Pei Hongan (裴洪安) 38 Research and development Director 1 October 2008 Responsible for the research and development of products of the Company N/A Mr. Shen Guiping (申貴平) 48 Overseas business development Director 30 March 2009 Responsible for the overseas marketing sales function of the Company N/A
+Name Age Position Date of Joining the Group Brief Description of Roles and Responsibilities Relationship with other Directors or Members of Senior Management Ms. Gou Lishan (勾黎杉) 31 Chief financial officer 15 July 2014 Responsible for the overall financial management of the Company N/A

+Name Age Position Date of Joining the Group Brief Description of Roles and Responsibilities Relationship with other Directors or Members of Senior Management Mr. Pei Hongan (裴洪安) 38 Vice president - in charge of R&D 1 October 2008 Responsible for the research and development of products of the Company N/A Mr. Shen Guiping (申貴平) 48 Vice president - in charge of sales 30 March 2009 Responsible for the overseas marketing sales function of the Company N/A

-Ms. Gou Lishan (勾黎杉) ("Ms. Gou"), aged 30, is a chief financial officer of the Company and is responsible for the finance and accounting controls of the Company.
+Ms. Gou Lishan (勾黎杉) ("Ms. Gou"), aged 31, is a chief financial officer of the Company and is responsible for the finance and accounting controls of the Company.
 Ms. Gou joined Benywave Technology in 2014 and is currently the chief financial officer of Benywave Wireless.
-Ms. Gou has about 7 years of experience in accounting and finance.
+Ms. Gou has about 9 years of experience in accounting and finance.
 Prior to joining Benywave Technology, Ms. Gou worked for PricewaterhouseCoopers from 2006 to 2008 and Ernst & Young from 2008 to 2011, where she was responsible for audit and consultation functions.
 Ms. Gou also worked as senior accounting manager in 北京視博數字電視科技有限公司 (Beijing Super TV Co., Ltd.) from 2011 to 2013.
 Ms. Gou obtained a bachelor's degree specialized in accounting from Beijing Technology and Business University (北京工商大學) in 2006.
-Ms. Gou was licensed as a certified public accountant in the State of Maine in 2011.
+Ms. Gou was licensed as a certified public accountant in the State of Maine from 2011 to September 2014 and in Guam since 2014.

-Mr. Pei Hongan (裴洪安) ("Mr. Pei"), aged 38, is our research and development Director and is responsible for the research and development of products of the Company.
+Mr. Pei Hongan (裴洪安) ("Mr. Pei"), aged 38, is our vice president - in charge of R&D and is responsible for the research and development of products of the Company.
 Mr. Pei joined Benywave Technology in 2008 and was the overseas research and development director of Benywave Technology from 2008 to 2014.
-Mr. Pei is currently the research and development director of Benywave Wireless.
+Mr. Pei is currently the vice president - in charge of R&D of Benywave Wireless.
 Mr. Pei served as engineer, department manager and product director of Tianyu from 2004 to 2008.
-Mr. Pei has more than 10 years of experience in research and development in the electronics telecommunications device industry.
+Mr. Pei has about 11 years of experience in research and development in the electronics telecommunications device industry.
 Mr. Pei obtained a bachelor's degree from 北京信息工程學院 (Beijing Information Technology Institute) in 1998 and a master's degree in engineering from Beijing Institute of Technology (北京理工大學) in 2001.

-Mr. Shen Guiping (申貴平) ("Mr. Shen"), aged 48, is our overseas business development Director and is responsible for the overseas marketing sales function of the Company.
+Mr. Shen Guiping (申貴平) ("Mr. Shen"), aged 48, is our vice president-in charge of sales and is responsible for the overseas marketing sales function of the Company.
 Mr. Shen joined Benywave Technology in 2009 and served as overseas sales director of Benywave Technology from 2009 to 2014, where he was responsible for overseas market development.
-Mr. Shen is currently the overseas sales director of Benywave Wireless.
+Mr. Shen is currently the vice president-in charge of sales of Benywave Wireless.
 Prior to joining Benywave Technology, Mr. Shen worked as overseas business development director in Hisense Company Limited from 2001 to 2004, where he was in charge of matters related to overseas business development.
 Mr. Shen also worked as general manager in Hisense USA Co., Ltd. from 2004 to 2007 and Hisense Communication Co., Ltd. from 2007 to 2009, where he was responsible for local mobile and television business and international sales and marketing.
-Mr. Shen has about 13 years of experience in overseas business development in telecommunications industry.
+Mr. Shen has about 14 years of experience in overseas business development in telecommunications industry.
 Mr. Shen obtained a bachelor's degree from Beihang University (previously known as Beijing University of Aeronautics and Astronautics) in 1988 and a master of business administration from National University of Singapore in 2001.